 1940s White Tie Formalwear

 White tie formalwear is mostly the same today as it was in the 1940s.
+It included the following:

 - White silk bow tie.